If you’re planning a trip to Argentina, you might be wondering: is a cooking class in Buenos Aires worth it?

 So, is a cooking class in Buenos Aires worth it?

-For most travelers, the answer is yes — especially if you choose a more personal and immersive experience.
+For most travelers, yes — especially if you choose a private, hands-on experience that goes beyond simply following a recipe.